 This book comes out of a long investigation into the cause of joy.

 At 15, great joy spontaneously overcame me.
 It felt normal.
+It disappeared after three heavenly months.
+I felt gripped by the need to solve its mystery.
 It eclipsed my other concerns.
-When it disappeared after three heavenly months, I felt gripped by the need to solve its mystery.

 After 21 years of investigation, I did.
 I discovered the way nature provides us to heal from major trauma, joy’s destroyer.
-Four years of testing followed, then four more of refinement and documentation.
+Four years of testing followed, then five more of refinement and documentation.

 Briefly, joy is a function of being alive, not effort.
 Lack of joy indicates a damaged system, not moral failure.
 Given conditions of profound rest, this damage heals by itself, and joy returns.